Ditchcarbon

 Rmit University's reported carbon emissions

-In 2024, RMIT University reported total carbon emissions of approximately 33,995,000 kg CO2e.
-This figure includes Scope 1 emissions of about 7,558,000 kg CO2e, Scope 2 emissions of approximately 4,631,000 kg CO2e, and significant Scope 3 emissions totalling around 21,805,000 kg CO2e, with business travel contributing about 13,862,000 kg CO2e.
-In 2023, RMIT's emissions in Australia were reported at approximately 6,698,000 kg CO2e, while global emissions data for the same year was not disclosed.
-The university has made notable progress in reducing its carbon footprint, achieving a 48% decrease in greenhouse gas emissions from its 2007 baseline by 2019, applicable to both Scope 1 and Scope 2 emissions.
-RMIT's commitment to sustainability is evident through its ongoing initiatives and reduction targets, although specific Science-Based Targets Initiative (SBTi) targets have not been established.
-The university's emissions data is not cascaded from any parent organization, indicating that it independently manages its sustainability reporting and commitments.
+In 2024, RMIT University reported total carbon emissions of approximately 33,995,000 kg CO2e globally.
+This includes Scope 1 emissions of about 7,558,000 kg CO2e, primarily from stationary and mobile combustion, and Scope 2 emissions of approximately 4,631,000 kg CO2e from purchased electricity.
+The university's Scope 3 emissions were significant, totalling around 21,805,000 kg CO2e, with major contributions from fuel and energy-related activities and waste generated in operations.
+RMIT has made notable strides in reducing its carbon footprint, achieving a 48% decrease in greenhouse gas emissions from its 2007 baseline by 2019.
+This reduction applies to both Scope 1 and Scope 2 emissions, demonstrating the university's commitment to sustainability and climate action.
+The university's emissions data is not cascaded from any parent organization, indicating that RMIT University independently reports its emissions and sustainability initiatives.
+RMIT continues to focus on enhancing its sustainability practices and reducing its overall environmental impact.

 Unlock detailed emissions data